dfelinto/blender-manual/3d_interaction/transformations/basics/grab.rst

 Other Editor Windows
 --------------------

-For the other Editor Windows, like {{Literal|UV/Image Editor}} Tools,
-{{Literal|Sequence Editor}},
-{{Literal|Dopesheet}}, and {{Literal|Graph Editor}}, the Grab/Move Operations are used to move Objects or elements based in their context, but, differently from the 3D View, you will see only two axis, '''X''' and '''Y''' normally, and  altough we are explainning the Grab/Move in the '''3D Interaction''' section, those Objects and elements are shown in a 3D Interface.
+For the other Editor Windows, like UV/Image Editor Tools, Sequence Editor, Dopesheet, and Graph Editor, the Grab/Move Operations are used to move Objects or elements based in their context, but, differently from the 3D View, you will see only two axis, **X** and **Y** normally, and although we are explaining the Grab/Move in the **3D Interaction** section, those Objects and elements are shown in a 3D Interface.
 Blender will simply constrain the movement of a third possible axis.
 Most of the shortcuts used in the 3D View, are also used when interacting with those Editor Windows.
 This is also true for all of the other transformations, like rotate and scale.